-- one selection from the OBA syllabus or Musicfest Canada syllabus at the level at which they are registered - one selection that is slow and lyrical, or contains a significant lyrical section, as outlined above - B100 level bands: 15 minutes total on-stage time - B200-B500 level bands: 20 minutes total on-stage time
+- one selection from the OBA syllabus or Musicfest Canada syllabus at the level at which they are registered - one selection that is slow and lyrical, or contains a significant lyrical section, as outlined above - B100-B200 level bands: 15 minutes total on-stage time - B300-B400 level bands: 20 minutes total on-stage time - B500-B600 level bands: 25 minutes total on-stage time

-Your ensemble must be registered (and will be adjudicated) at the level of your syllabus selection, so please ensure that you choose a piece from the appropriate level for your ensemble.
+Your ensemble must be registered (and will be adjudicated) at the level of your syllabus selection, so ensure that you choose a piece from the appropriate level for your ensemble.
 If your repertoire includes multiple syllabus selections from different levels of the syllabus, you may decide at which of those levels to register your ensemble, and you will be adjudicated accordingly.
-If you have any questions about syllabus or repertoire, please contact us with your questions.
+If you have any questions about syllabus or repertoire, please contact us at: pbf@onband.ca